ellismcdougald/chl-stats-site/README.md

 ## How is it built?

-The website is built with NextJS and deployed with Vercel.
+The website is built with NextJS.
 Statistics are scraped from [chl.ca](https://chl.ca) and stored in a PostgreSQL database.
-The database uses [Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres).
-Data is fetched using NextJS's [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers).
+The website and database are hosted with [Vercel](https://vercel.com).

 ## Contact

-Email: ecmcdougald@gmail.com
+Email me: ecmcdougald@gmail.com